ietf-wg-jose/json-web-proof/README.md

 # JSON Web Proof

-Specification work for JSON Web Proof

-The JSON Web Proof effort aims to establish a new JSON based container as a new entry in the JOSE family of container formats.
+JSON Web Proof establishes a JSON based container as a new entry in the JOSE family of container formats.

 While similar to JSON Web Signature[^JWS], JSON Web Proof aim to support newer algorithms and cryptographic techniques.
 These techniques establish the role of a *prover*, which has limited capabilities to derive new forms of from a signed message which can still be cryptographically verified.